defsquare/scenari/README.md

 The compatibility with clojure.test would also be with its various reports available (`:pass`, `:fail`, etc.) with reports specific to narrative, scenarios and steps.
 Concerning assertion, steps could contains `clojure.test/is` assertions or throws exception that will be handled properly like clojure.test ones.

-I use the [regex facility](http://clojure.org/other_functions) provided by Clojure (#"regex expression"), not the most readable with all that parens, sharps, double-quote, etc. but the most supple when you need to extract specific data from your sentence.
 The gherkin grammar parser is written with the amazing [Instaparse](https://github.com/Engelberg/instaparse) library (I thumbs up for the ClojureScript port by the way!).

 I did a presentation of the internals of the library at the Clojure Paris User Group and the slides are here: ["Anatomy of a BDD Execution Library in Clojure"](https://speakerdeck.com/jgrodziski/anatomy-of-a-bdd-execution-library-in-clojure).